join the pod

-Well, you’ve come to the right place — we love to collect shells whenever we get the chance, and have come up with a few time-tested solutions for making the most out of your collection.
-Plus, it’s a great activity for kids and the whole family to do after visiting the beach.
+Well, you’ve come to the right place — Rett and I love to collect shells whenever we get the chance, and have come up with a few time-tested solutions for making the most out of your collection.

-So, we’re taking you inside our home and sharing some of our favorite ways to display and organize shells and keep the vacation vibes going strong even when you’re back at home.
-(Great rainy day activities too!)
+Having shells on display just makes us happy!
+So, we’re taking you inside our home and sharing some of our favorite ways to display and organize shells all year round.

-Ocean Conservation TIP: To keep your shell collection as eco-friendly as possible (protect what you love!), for future seashell hunts we recommend:
+To keep your shell collection as eco-friendly as possible (protect what you love):

-- making sure that the shells you find are empty and aren’t occupied by an animal
+- make sure that the shells you find are empty and aren’t alive (occupied by an animal)

 - Soft-bodied animals (called mollusks) make the shells as their permanent homes.